recipes page

 - add hominy and broth

-- set instant pot to meat/stew for 40 minutes or cover and simmer on low for, like, an hour and change
+- set instant pot to meat/stew for 40 minutes or cover and simmer on low for, like, a couple hours

 - when the pork falls apart to the touch it is done. add lime juice and cilantro. i occasionally take a bit of the liquid and mix it with a bit of cornmeal or instant masa to thicken it up more